ankane/jetpack/README.md

 jetpack init
 ```

-> Use Command Prompt or PowerShell on Windows or Terminal on Mac
+> Use Command Prompt or PowerShell on Windows and Terminal on Mac

 This sets up Packrat and creates a `DESCRIPTION` file to store your dependencies.